Gunmen attack Adani police Division in Enugu Newsdiaryonline

 “Yes, there was an attack on Adani police division on early Wednesday morning.

-“I am there now to see things for myself, access level of destruction and know casualties,” he said.
+“I am there now to see things for myself, assess level of destruction and know casualties,” he said.

 A source from the area who pleaded anonymity told NAN in Nsukka on Wednesday that two police officers were killed and some others injured while the police division was razed down.